 A salon visit during pregnancy may even be warranted at times as some pregnant women may find that a manicure and a pedicure is a necessity due to rapid nail growth that needs grooming.
 Other pregnant women, who may have brittle nails that appear unkempt and may cause infection and injuries if they have sharp broken nails, may require nail services to manage the overall health and aesthetics of their nails.

-While some believe that pedicure during the third trimester of pregnancy, especially foot massage at a specific point near the ankle and heel can induce labour, there is no evidence to support this claim.
-This belief may be part of reflexology, wherein it is believed that certain pressure points on the foot cause uterine contractions, thus inducing labour.
+While some believe that pedicure during the third trimester of pregnancy, especially foot massage at a specific point near the ankle and heel can induce labor, there is no evidence to support this claim.
+This belief may be part of reflexology, wherein it is believed that certain pressure points on the foot cause uterine contractions, thus inducing labor.
 However, there is no scientific backing to the same.
-When in doubt, check this list of possible activities that can induce labour.
+When in doubt, check this list of possible activities that can induce labor.

 But if you are unsure about it, it is advised that you avoid getting a foot massage or speak to your doctor if you should go ahead with it.

 While manicures and pedicures are safe enough to indulge in during pregnancy, there are a few risk factors that need to be paid heed to.
 These include:

 Since a salon sees quite a few visitors, the risk of infection may be high here.
 The equipment and products used may also carry infection if they are not cleaned and sterilized properly.
 This may put both you and your baby at risk.
 Some salons may also not practise safe hygiene methods and reuse tools on different customers, you can be at the potential risk of bacterial and fungal infections.

 2. Exposure of Chemicals